ArcherDotBuild/L2/21-Application-Design-Patterns/README.md

   `
 }
 ```

 # Phase 2 of our Movie APP Api

-## 20. 27 Issues with the Codebase
+## 20. 28 Making the Autocomplete Reusable